RoboJackets/robocup-software/docs/source/tutorial.rst

 how we use ROS in our stack.
 (ROS is used in place of ROS 2 in the rest of these docs, just know that we are referencing ROS 2 every time.)

 First, open up our stack, same as you did in the installation guide.
+(Remember to source ROS2!)
 Then run

 .. code-block::